-Beneficial Ownership

-Name and Address of Beneficial Owner Number of Shares Percentage
+Name and Address of Beneficial Owner Beneficial Ownership

+Number of Shares Percentage

-5% Stockholders
+5% Stockholders .

+Nine Ten Capital Management, LLC(2) 781,766 6.2 %

+Soleus Capital Management, L.P.(3) 742,004 5.9 %

-Directors and Named Executive Officers (1)
+Directors and Named Executive Officers(1)

-Roger Susi (2) 5,761,550 48.1%
+Roger Susi (4) 5,277,950 41.9 %

-Leslie McDonnell - %

-Chris Scott (3) 56,032 %

-Brent Johnson (4) 142,032 1.2%

-Monty Allen (5) 26,283 %
+Monty Allen 20,000

-Anthony Vuoto 16,340 %
+John Glenn 2,500

-James Hawkins (6) 177,500 1.5%
+James Hawkins (5) 36,562

+Steven Kachelmeyer 1,809

+Lynn Neuhardt 2,152

+Hilda Scharen-Guivel

+Anthony Vuoto 17,193

+Randy Waddell 5,995

-All directors and executive officers as a group (10 persons) 6,290,711 50.9%
+All directors and named executive officers as a group (9 persons) 5,364,161 42.6 %

-Indicates less than one percent.

-(1) Percentage of ownership is based on 11,970,937 shares of our common stock issued and outstanding as of March 31, 2020.
+- Indicates less than one percent. - (1) Percentage of ownership is based on 12,594,576 shares of our common stock issued and outstanding as of March 31, 2023.
 Except as otherwise indicated, we believe that the beneficial owners of the common stock listed above, based on information furnished by such owners, have sole investment and voting power with respect to such shares, subject to community property laws where applicable.
 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-Shares of common stock subject to options or warrants currently exercisable or exercisable within 60 days, are deemed outstanding for purposes of computing the percentage ownership of the person holding such option or warrants, but are not deemed outstanding for purposes of computing the percentage ownership of any other person.

-(2) Includes 1,015,550 shares of common stock held by the Roger E. Susi Revocable Trust, 2,362,500 shares of common stock held by the Matthew Susi 2008 Dynasty Trust, and 2,362,500 shares of common stock held by the Phillip Susi 2008 Dynasty Trust.
+Shares of common stock subject to options currently exercisable or exercisable within 60 days, are deemed outstanding for purposes of computing the percentage ownership of the person holding such option or warrants, but are not deemed outstanding for purposes of computing the percentage ownership of any other person. - (2) Nine Ten Capital Management, LLC reports sole voting and sole dispositive power of 781,766 shares of our common stock as of December 31, 2022.
+This information is based on the Schedule 13G/A filed with the SEC on February 13, 2023. - (3) Soleus Capital Management, L.P. reports sole voting and dispositive power of 742,004 shares of our common stock as of December 31, 2022.
+This information is based on the Schedule 13G/A filed with the SEC on February 14, 2023. - (4) Includes 552,950 shares of common stock held by the Roger E. Susi Revocable Trust, 2,362,500 shares of common stock held by the Matthew Susi 2008 Dynasty Trust, and 2,362,500 shares of common stock held by the Phillip Susi 2008 Dynasty Trust.
 Roger Susi is the settlor and trustee of the Roger E. Susi Revocable Trust.
 Roger Susi is the settlor of the Matthew Susi 2008 Dynasty Trust and the Phillip Susi 2008 Dynasty Trust, which are irrevocable, but for which Roger Susi holds rights as the settlor to substitute the assets of the trusts in certain circumstances.
-J. Richard Susi, the brother of Roger Susi, is the trustee for the Matthew Susi 2008 Dynasty Trust.

-(3) Includes 35,000 shares of common stock issuable upon exercise of share options that are currently exercisable or exercisable within 60 days.

-(4) Includes 135,685 shares of common stock issuable upon exercise of share options that are currently exercisable or exercisable within 60 days and 3,407 restricted stock units that will vest within 60 days.

-(5) Includes 5,000 shares of common stock issuable upon exercise of share options that are currently exercisable or exercisable within 60 days.
+J. Richard Susi, the brother of Roger Susi, is the trustee for the Matthew Susi 2008 Dynasty Trust and the Phillip Susi 2008 Dynasty Trust. - (5) Includes 20,000 shares of common stock issuable upon exercise of share options that are currently exercisable or exercisable within 60 days.

-(6) Includes 177,500 shares of common stock issuable upon exercise of share options that are currently exercisable or exercisable within 60 days.